andrivet/ADVi3pp/README.md

 >
 > This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 >
 > You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+If not, see <https://www.gnu.org/licenses/>.

-The sources of the ADVi3++ firmware are based (fork) on [Marlin firmware](http://marlinfw.org/) and located under `Marlin`.

 ## ADVi3++ LCD Panels